soeren-m/pixelpart-plugin-unity/README.md

 # Pixelpart for Unity

 This repository contains the official Pixelpart plugin for Unity 2021.3+.
-The plugin allows you to play Pixelpart effects directly within the Unity engine, eliminating the need to export effects as sprite sheets or video files beforehand.
+The plugin allows you to play Pixelpart effects directly within the Unity engine.

 ## Installation

+### OpenUPM

+The plugin is available on OpenUPM as the package *net.pixelpart.core*.
+See [openupm.com](https://openupm.com/docs/getting-started.html) for instructions on how to install packages from OpenUPM.
+Projects that use the Universal Rendering Pipeline (URP) or the High-Definition Rendering Pipeline (HDRP) additionally require the packages *net.pixelpart.urp* and *net.pixelpart.hdrp*, respectively.

+### Manual Install

-The recommonded way to install the plugin is by downloading it from [pixelpart.net](https://pixelpart.net/plugins/).
+You can also manually install the plugin by downloading it from [pixelpart.net](https://pixelpart.net/plugins/).
 Once you've opened the project where you want to use Pixelpart, install the core package *net.pixelpart.core.tgz* using the Unity Package Manager.
-If your project utilizes the *Universal Rendering Pipeline (URP)* or the *High-Definition Rendering Pipeline (HDRP)*, make sure to additionally install the corresponding package: *net.pixelpart.urp.tgz* for URP or *net.pixelpart.hdrp.tgz* for HDRP.
+If your project utilizes the Universal Rendering Pipeline (URP) or the High-Definition Rendering Pipeline (HDRP), make sure to also install *net.pixelpart.urp.tgz* for URP or *net.pixelpart.hdrp.tgz* for HDRP.

 ## Usage

-A detailed usage guide can be found [here](https://pixelpart.net/documentation/book/plugins/plugin-unity.html) on the Pixelpart website.
+A detailed usage guide can be found [here](https://pixelpart.net/documentation/unity/) on the Pixelpart website.
 The plugin also offers an extensive scripting API available for modifying effects dynamically.

 ## Supported Platforms

-As of today, the prebuilt plugin can be used on the following platforms:
+The plugin can be used on the following platforms:

 - Windows
 - Linux
 - macOS
+- iOS
+- Android
 - Web